 More on Economy

-Washington – Rep. John B. Larson (CT-01) released the following statement today after the U.S. House of Representatives voted in favor of a bipartisan budget deal, H.J.
-Resolution 59:
+Washington – Rep. John B. Larson (CT-01) released the following statement today after voting no on H.R.
+325, the House GOPs plan to suspend the debt ceiling temporarily: